den-wdi-1/rails-layouts-and-partials/readme.md

 ```

 This line will just tell Rails to use the same logic of template rendering, but instead of using the default `application.html.erb`, it will render the template inside `sidebar.html.erb`.

+Now make your own sidebar.
+Create at least two distinct sections.
+Customize the HTML to whatever you want to show up in your app.
+Don't forget the `<%= yield %>` tag!

 <!-- Catch-up / Half-mast -->